huggingface/transformers/docs/source/en/model_doc/idefics3.md

 Tips:

-The input given to the model will be resized by default such that the longest side is 4*364.
-For faster inference, set do_resize to False.
+- The input given to the model will be resized by default such that the longest side is 4*364.
+For faster inference, set `do_resize` to `False`.

 This model was contributed by [amyeroberts](https://huggingface.co/amyeroberts) and [andimarafioti](https://huggingface.co/andito).
 The original code can be found [here](<INSERT LINK TO GITHUB REPO HERE>).